zhengyiling/Data-Science/README.md

 A/B testing is like a controlled experiment.
 We show some users the current version and others the new one, then compare how each group behaves.
 If the new version clearly performs better—and not just by chance—we can confidently decide to roll it out.

 **Why use A/B Testing?**
-1. It helps the company to make data-driven decisions to grow the business and not just rely on guesswork or opinions.
+1. It isolates the feature's true effect, and estabilshes causality not just correlation.
-2. It can help the company better understand the users by analyzing how they behave to the certain changes, and from there the user experience could be optimized properly.
+2. It can reduce the rollout risk since it test on subset, if it fails, the damage is limited.
+3. By showing statistically valid results, we can ensure decisions are based on eveidence rather than guesswork.

 **What is the framework of A/B Testing?**
-1. Start with a clear hypothesis.
+1. Start with a clear goal and hypothesis.
-2. Pick metrics: primary(success), secondary, guardrails. (conversation rate, CTR, revenue per visitor, average watch time)
+2. Pick metrics: primary(success), secondary, guardrails.
 3. Design variants and allocation (population, randomization, blocking/stratification)
 4. Calculate sample size, power, and test duration; set stopping rules
 5. Implement changes and instrument tracking; run QA